 He is Professor of Physics, Emeritus at the University of Oregon.
 He began his studies of physics at Queens College of the City University of New York, and went on to earn his Ph.D. in AMO physics from the Massachusetts Institute of Technology in 1972 under Ali Javan.
 Prior to his current position, he was a faculty member at Western Illinois University and University of Michigan, Dearborn.
 He has held visiting positions at California Polytechnic State University, San Luis Obispo, Tufts University, Swinburne University of Technology, Melbourne, Australia, and Universidad Nacional de San Luis, San Luis, Argentina, and spent a year as Science Director of WISTEC, the hands-on science center in Eugene, Oregon.

 His physics curriculum development work and extensive dissemination efforts are nationally and internationally recognized.
 For over two decades, he has conducted research into students' understandings of physics, and used the results of this research to develop active learning approaches to enhance student understanding in introductory physics courses.
-These new curricula—which were developed with longtime colleagues Ronald Thornton and Priscilla Laws—include the four modules of RealTime Physics: Active Learning Laboratories (RTP) and Interactive Lecture Demonstrations (ILDs), both of which are published by John Wiley and Sons.
+These new curricula, which were developed with longtime colleagues Ronald Thornton and Priscilla Laws, include the four modules of RealTime Physics: Active Learning Laboratories (RTP) and Interactive Lecture Demonstrations (ILDs), both of which are published by John Wiley and Sons.
 (RTP is now in its Third Edition.)
 These curricula make heavy use of computer-based laboratory tools for data collection and analysis, were developed with support from the National Science Foundation and the U.S. Department of Education, and are used extensively at the university, college and high school levels.
 More recent curricula make research-validated use of video analysis and of personal response systems (“clickers”).
-He is currently working on an NSF-funded project to develop active learning lab activities for distance learning using the IOLab device.
+He has also developed—with NSF funding—active learning lab activities for distance learning using the IOLab device.
 He has conducted numerous national and local institutes and workshops to disseminate these active learning approaches to college-level and secondary teachers, with support from the National Science Foundation, the U.S. Department of Education, the Howard Hughes Medical Institute and local sources.
 During the pandemic, he developed a set of 26 Home-Adapted ILDs—based on the in-class versions—for use by students working virtually at home.